3 Ways to Improve Your

 Your bug seine is your eyesight into what is going on under the water.
 Most people think matching the hatch is all about figuring out what goes on above the surface, but it is just as important to match what is going on below the surface when selecting the right flies for nymphing.

-It isn’t too hard to get hit in the face with a salmonfly and see then along the banks to know that the salmonflies are emerging and active on the river, but how would you know that white midge larva are getting dislodged from the rocks upstream and the trout in that same hole could care less about those salmonflies and they are gorging themselves on the midges?
+It isn’t too hard to get hit in the face with a salmonfly and see then along the banks to know that the salmonflies are hatching and active on the river, but how would you know that white midge larva are getting dislodged from the rocks upstream and the trout in that same hole could care less about those salmonflies and they are gorging themselves on the midges?

 Far to often we find a hatch above the water, but don’t see fish rising.
 That usually means that the fish are more concerned with the bug life below the water.
 Fish feed subsurface 90% of the time because it’s less energy used and it’s safer.
 The way to catching more fish is by understanding what happens below the water and the only way to do that is with a seine.